 - Shift tax liability away from you to the corporate entity.

-- Corporations are subject to more regulation at both the federal and state level, and the tax rules can be more complicated.
+- Corporations typically are subject to more regulation at both the federal and state level, and the tax rules can be more complicated.

-Each corporation has a three-tiered structure, which consists of:
+Typically, a corporation has a three-tiered structure, which consists of:

 - Shareholders: As company owners, they are the linchpins of the corporation.
-They have the power to select and remove directors, amend bylaws, approve the sale of assets and dissolve the corporation.
+They often have the power to select and remove directors, amend bylaws, approve the sale of assets and dissolve the corporation.
 You don't necessarily have to have a lot of shareholders.
 In fact, most states permit one person to hold 100% of the corporation's stock.

 - Directors: They act on behalf of the stockholders, managing the company, making major decisions about the firm's direction and electing company officers.
 Most states allow corporations to have a single director, but some require a minimum of three.